 All students are required to take four written exams.
 The primary purpose of these exams is to demonstrate general knowledge of the study of religion (exam #1), foundational issues and figures in philosophical, religious, theological, and social ethics (exam #2), interdisciplinary tools and competency, particularly of one's secondary area (exam #3), and the subject-matter of one's dissertation topic (exam #4).
+Upon consent of the examiner in question and the dissertation advisor, students may elect to substitute one new paper of a minimum of 20 double-spaced pages in lieu of a written exam.
+This paper may not have been written previously for coursework, conference presentation, or publication.
+In such a case, the student should demonstrate breadth of knowledge therein, and not attempt to advance a novel thesis as in the case of an ordinary paper (i.e., the paper should be equivalent to a 20+ page summative exercise).

-- 1. General Exam: theories and methods in the study of religion, comparative religion. - 2.
-Ethics Exam: major philosophical and theological texts in the study of ethics in the West, from the classical to the contemporary period. - 3.
-Interdisciplinary exam: major figures and texts from the fields of sociology, political science, economics, etc. that have had an impact on the field of religion, ethics, and society. - 4.
-Specialized exam: major figures, texts, and issues that is central to one's dissertation research.
+- General Exam: theories and methods in the study of religion, comparative religion. - 2.
+Ethics Exam: major philosophical and theological texts in the study of ethics in the West, from the classical to the contemporary period. - Interdisciplinary exam: major figures and texts from the fields of sociology, political science, economics, etc. that have had an impact on the field of religion, ethics, and society. - Specialized exam: major figures, texts, and issues that is central to one's dissertation research.